oracle-quickstart/oci-global-multiregion-app-goldengate-autonomous/README.md

 ![OCI GG ADB 2](https://github.com/oracle-quickstart/oci-global-multiregion-app-goldengate-autonomous/blob/27ae243e79bb1e24e581f46cc65f1a7a7162292f/OCI_Global_App.png)

-## Deployment of Stack on OCi with Terraform
+## Deployment of Stack on OCI with Terraform

 Make sure your credentials are defined in $HOME/.oci/config file.
 As Terraform takes takes the default value from the .oci/config file